Custom Products for the Digital Radio Amateur Enthusiast

 Transmit audio output capability:

 The transmit audio output level is adjusted by the smaller pot (R14).
 The LEFT / RIGHT "TX" header selects which channel feeds the transmitter - no soldering is required to make the selection.
 The TX audio signal is fed from the high-power headphone outputs to the TX header.
-Maximim TX output level is 3.0V P-P with a 500 ohm load and 2.8V P-P with a 30 ohm load - TX pot wide open and AlsaMixer set to "Max White" (no red).
-Most portable radios don't need additional AlsaMixer adjustment - but radios requiring elevated transmit audio (many Yaesu and Kenwood mobiles) may require a master level setting in the 70's.
+Maximum TX output level is 3.0V P-P with a 500 ohm load and 2.8V P-P with a 30 ohm load - TX pot wide open and Alsamixer set to "Max White" (no red).
+Most portable radios don't need additional AlsaMixer adjustment - the default setting of 37 is usually good for HT's.
+But - some radios require elevated transmit audio (many radios like Yaesu and Kenwood mobiles.
+These radios might require a master level setting in the 70's - especially when driving the modulator directly.

 PTT Keying: